digu98/Python-Chat-App/README.md

 # Python Chat App

 ## Overview
-This project is a currently work-in-progress, "proof-of-concept" end-to-end encrypted chat app, written in python
+This project is a currently work-in-progress, "proof-of-concept" end-to-end encrypted chat app, written in Python

 | Written in               | OS                    |
 | ------------------------ | --------------------- |